 Gertrude Bean Hinch was born on 18 April 1890/1891 in Milwaukee, Wisconsin, USA.
-In 1921 she graduated from Carroll College which is the oldest institution of higher learning in the State of Wisconsin.
+In 1912 she graduated from Carroll College with a Bachelor of Arts degree.

 She was the wife of Thomas William Hinch (1887-1970) who was the first non-missionary expatriate Principal of the Anglo-Chinese School in Singapore from 1929 to 1946 (interrupted by the war of course).

-She was “…Camp Commandant in Palembang, c/o Chartered bank, London, husband in Changi…”, also “elected Vice commandant in December 1943.”
+Gertrude Hinch was “…Camp Commandant in Palembang, c/o Chartered bank, London, husband in Changi…”, also “elected Vice commandant in December 1943.”
+Below is the letter following up on the above telegram informing Kathleen that her mother was now held a a captive of the Japanese.

 McDougall wrote of her in August 1945: She is a thoroughbred patrician, dynamic & from what we heard, took nothing from Japs, but rather kept them on defensive.

-After liberation from the Belalau camp she and all the ohter prisoners were taken back to Singapore and from there she was repatriated on the Cilicia, arriving at Liverpool on 27.11.45.
-Gertrude died 21.5.71.
+After liberation from the Belalau camp she and all the other prisoners were taken back to Singapore and from there she was repatriated on the Cilicia, arriving at Liverpool on 27.11.45.
+She later joined her husband back in Singapore.

-The following appeared in the Peninsula News on 24 June 2008.
+After they were married the Conrads settled in California, until eventually retiring to Wilsonville, Oregon.
+Kathleen died in 2008.
+The following notice appeared in the Peninsula News on 24 June 2008.

 Gertrude had a younger sister, Dorothy, living in Milwaukee in 1939.
-Below are some notes on Gertrude and her husband Thomas William Hinch:
+Below are more notes on Gertrude and her husband Thomas William Hinch:

 The following tribute was paid to the late Thomas William Hinch when he retired from the principalship of the Singapore ACS in 1948, after beginning as a teacher in the Ipoh ACS in 1911, by the Officer Administering the Government of Singapore.